-Salisbury Police confirm gun was used in 7-year-old A'yanna Allen's murder - Salisbury Post
+Salisbury Police confirm seized rifle was used in 7-year-old A'yanna Allen's murder - Salisbury Post

-Salisbury Police confirm gun was used in 7-year-old A’yanna Allen’s murder
+Salisbury Police confirm seized rifle was used in 7-year-old A’yanna Allen’s murder

 SALISBURY — Police say they have the weapon used in the murder of 7-year-old A’yanna Allen, who was shot and killed Dec.
 4, 2016 as she slept in a bedroom she shared with her grandmother.

-Lt.
-Justin Crews of the Salisbury Police Department says the weapon, “an AK assault rifle,” originally was seized during a Rowan County Sheriff’s Office traffic stop.
+The weapon, a Chinese-made Norinco SKS 7.62×39 semi-automatic rifle, originally was seized in June 2019 after sheriff’s deputies served a narcotics search warrant at an address on Morgan Road in Gold Hill.
 It sat in an evidence room for an extended period of time before investigators were able to confirm it was the same weapon used in Allen’s murder.

-Confirmation the gun was used in the crime was a significant step in the investigation into Allen’s murder, Crews said.
+Confirmation the gun was used in the crime is a significant step in the investigation into Allen’s murder, Crews said.

 “We are closer than where we were,” he said.